Monday, December 28, 2020

 Dried oranges

 All I did was slice up a large naval orange about 1/4 inch thick, lay out on a cookie sheet, and placed in the oven.
 I set the temp to 190 and set a cook timer for 4 hours.
-The kitchen smelled pleasantly of orange and it helped to warm my kitchen. {we've had a cold snap in Austin!} When I got home from work, Hubby had set the cookie sheet off to the side so he could fix dinner, but the orange slices were perfectly dried.
+The kitchen smelled pleasantly of orange and it helped to warm my kitchen.
+When I got home from work, Hubby had set the cookie sheet off to the side so he could fix dinner, but the orange slices were perfectly dried.
 And now to make my rustic winter potpourri!

 Are you doing any non-Christmas crafts?